 We regularly publish studies that examine curricula and other aspects of higher education policy and practice.
 These studies document trends in contemporary academia.
 They aim to stimulate improvements to the quality of education in our colleges and universities.

 NAS’s website presents daily opinion and commentary on developments and trends in higher education.
-A high-traffic destination linked by major online publications, NAS.org publishes substantial op-ed style articles by guest authors and NAS staff, along with debates, videos, news roundups, and brief remarks on controversies and trends.
+A high-traffic destination linked by major online publications, NAS.org publishes substantial op-ed style articles by guest authors and NAS staff, along with debates and videos.

 NAS holds national and regional meetings that focus on important issues and public policy debates in higher education today.
-At these meetings and conferences, those concerned about higher education convene to discuss issues of the moment, recognize individual achievements, and propose reforms.
+At these meetings and conferences, those concerned about higher education convene to discuss issues of the moment, propose reforms, and recognize individual achievements.